Biffan History, Family Crest & Coats of Arms

 The surname Biffan was first found in Herefordshire, where they held a family seat from ancient times.

-Important Dates for the Biffan family
+Early History of the Biffan family

 This web page shows only a small excerpt of our Biffan research.
 Another 99 words (7 lines of text) covering the years 1695, 1923, 1691, 1765, 1602, 1586 and 1602 are included under the topic Early Biffan History in all our PDF Extended History products and printed products wherever possible.